thomasfn/ScreepsDotNet/README.md

 - Many Screeps Arena methods accept both a `Position` and an `IPosition`, to reflect that you can use a game object in the place of a position in the JS API.
 In some places you may need to convert an `IPosition` to a `Position` by using `gameObject.Position` where accepting an `IPosition` is impractical in the API.
 - JS interop is expensive.
 If you're using a property that involves JS interop frequently within the same method, for example `ICreep.Body` or `IOwnedStructure.My`, consider caching the evaluation in a local variable instead to reduce JS calls.
 - You can't store properties directly on objects like in the JS API, nor can you extend the objects yourself.
 You can, however, use `IGameObject` as the key of an `IDictionary` - this is the recommended way to associate data with an object.
 Don't forget to clean up the dictionary when the game object is destroyed!
 - Keeping objects alive between ticks is supported.
 If you retrieve the same object again from the API you might get multiple managed instances for the same JS object, but they will all be considered equal and have the same hash code, so this shouldn't cause any problems.
 Don't forget to test `IGameObject.Exists` to check that a reference is still valid.
+If you try to use an object that no longer exists, it will throw a `NativeObjectNoLongerExists` exception.
+If an object starts existing again (e.g. a room or object that regains visibility), you can safely reuse the same instance again.

 ## Project Structure